Science Classes in High School That You Should Take

 High school is an exciting time, especially when it comes to figuring out what science classes are required in high school.
 Gone are the days of general science courses you might have taken in middle school.

-High school offers a wide range of specialized subjects that give you a unique way to explore and understand the world around you.
+The high school offers a wide range of specialized subjects that give you a unique way to explore and understand the world around you.

 You'll find yourself learning about everything from the intricacies of cellular structures to the vastness of the universe.
 So, buckle up for an exciting journey through the world of science!